thenielfarias/thenielfarias/README.md

 ### Hi 👋
 I'm a Data Science student and love programming.
-Here you will find code repositories of projects and samples developed by me.
+Here you will find code repositories for projects and samples developed by me.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=thenielfarias&theme=tokyonight)